soundarmoorthy/canvas-theme/README.md

     bundle exec jekyll serve --baseurl="" --watch --verbose --port=5000
     ```
 * Goto browser and type `localhost:5000`
+* You can also use a different port if you like to.

 ### Using Jekyll Admin console for editing
 * After completing the above step, run `localhost:5000/admin`